dustinwicker/dustinwicker.github.io/_posts/2020-08-07-baseball-sixty-game-analysis.md

 Now that that is out of the way, lets get to the fun stuff.
 I acquired data for the last twenty-five baseball seasons (1995 - 2019) by web scraping multiple sites using Selenium (to learn how to do this yourself, be sure to check out this [tutorial](https://dustinwicker.github.io/journal/web_scraping.html)).
 The data collected involved:
 * Sixty game records and standings for every team
-* Season ending standings for playoff teams
+* Season ending records and standings for playoff teams
 * World Series winners and losers
 * Division team information
 * Full team names

+The various pieces of data were stored in dictionaries and lists.
+After performing some cleaning and manipulation, the pieces of data were combined into a MultiIndex DataFrame.